 Graduating as dux of Finance from university and a brief stint as an accountant at Grant Thornton gave Clay the grounding to deconstruct financial statements.
-But it is his..
+Having started..
 More

 A prolonged period of low interest rates will affect us all, and the question of which stocks to own requires more careful consideration than ever before.